Chasing Super-Massive Black Hole merging events with $Athena$ and LISA: Conclusions

-\begin{itemize} \item the predictions on the nature, and even of the very existence of an X-ray counterpart of a massive black hole merging event detected by LISA are extremely uncertain.
-However, recent simulations predict vigorous X-ray emission with a characteristic variability pattern in the pre-merging phase \item it may be hard to distinguish the modulation pattern in the X-ray light curve induced by the variable space-time around the pair of merging SMBH from the common red noise observed in the field AGN.
-A quantitative estimate of this effect is beyond the scope of this paper \item there is, as yet, no observational-based predictive theory of the X-ray corona or relativistic jets, on which an estimate on the time scale of the formation of an AGN after a massive black hole merger can be based \item while there exists no observational data of binary super- massive black holes with separations lower than a parsec, it is known that dual AGN with separation 1 kpc are typically heavily obscured in X-rays \citep{koss18}.
-While a sizeable amount of gas in the environment of the binary black hole is required in order for electromagnetic radiation to be produced, gas can also conspire against the detectability of the X-ray counterparts via heavy obscuration suppressing the X-ray emission. \item a concurrent X-ray and GW observations of a SMBHM event requires a fast calculation of the continuously improved GW event locatization by LISA and communication to the {\it Athena} ground segment.
+\item it may be hard to distinguish the modulation pattern in the X-ray light curve induced by the variable space-time around the pair of merging SMBH from the common red noise observed in the field AGN.
+A quantitative estimate of this effect is beyond the scope of this paper \item there is, as yet, no observational-based predictive theory of the X-ray corona or relativistic jets, on which an estimate on the time scale of the formation of an AGN after a massive black hole merger can be based \item while there exists no observational data of binary SMBHs with separations lower than a parsec, it is known that dual AGN with separation 1 kpc are typically heavily obscured in X-rays \citep{koss18}.
+While a sizeable amount of gas in the environment of the binary black hole is required in order for EM radiation to be produced, gas can also conspire against the detectability of the X-ray counterparts via heavy obscuration suppressing the X-ray emission. \item a concurrent X-ray and GW observations of a SMBHM event requires a fast calculation of the continuously improved GW event locatization by LISA and communication to the {\it Athena} ground segment.
 In the simulations shown in Sect.~\ref{sect:athena_strategy}, we have assumed 1~hour for the whole process to complete.
-Such a short time is deemed possible but challenging at our current understanding of the LISA ground segment performance \end{itemize}
+Such a short time is deemed possible but challenging at our current understanding of the LISA ground segment performance. \end{itemize}

+EM signs of supermassive black hole binaries (SMBHBs) in the phase anticipating the GW-driven inspiral (which occurs at separation of a few milli-parsecs \citep{Colpi14}) are difficult to discover and disentangle \citep{2022LRR....25....3B}.
+Signatures of a SMBHB include the presence in the optical spectrum of broad-emission lines Doppler-shifted relative to the narrow-emission lines, in the case an active SMBH, present in the binary, drags its own broad line region.
+Alternatively, and at smaller separations, one could reveal periodic modulation in the optical or X-ray light curves, which track the orbital motion inside a circumbinary disc, or distinctive X-ray spectral features \cite[see][for a review]{DeRosa2019}.
+However, these features are not unique to accreting SMBHBs as alternative scenarios remain viable for single AGN \citep{Severgnini2018}.